 - 43. Hide the first series (profile\001). - 44.
-Select a good buffer region, and calculate the Rg and MW across the peak for the BSA. - Tip: If you hover your mouse cursor over the info icon, you will see the buffer range and window size used to calculate the parameters. - Question: Is the BSA peak one species? - 45.
-Find the useful region of the peak (constant $R_g/MW$ ), and send the buffer and sample data to the Profiles plot.
-Carry out the standard $R_g$ and MW analysis on the subtracted scattering profile.
-For BSA, we expect $R_g \sim 28$ Å and MW $\sim 66$ kDa.
+Select a good buffer region, and calculate the $R_g$ and MW across the peak for the BSA. - Tip: If you hover your mouse cursor over the info icon, you will see the buffer range and window size used to calculate the parameters. - Question: Is the BSA peak one species? - 45.
+Find the useful region of the peak (constant Rg/MW), and send the buffer and sample data to the Profiles plot.
+Carry out the standard Rg and MW analysis on the subtracted scattering profile.
+For BSA, we expect Rg ~28 Å and MW ~66 kDa.

 - 46. In the Series control tab, right click on the name of BSA curve in the list.
 Select export data and save it in an appropriate location.
 This will save a CSV file with the frame number, integrated intensity, radius of gyration, molecular weight, filename for each frame number, and a few other items.
 This allows you to plot that data for publications, align it with the UV trace, or whatever else you want to do with it. - Try: Open the .csv file you just saved in Excel or Libre/Open Office Calc. - 47.
-Select both items in the Series control panel list, and save them in the series\data folder.
-This saves the series data in a form that can be quickly loaded by RAW. - Try: Clear the Series data and then open one of your saved files from the Files tab using either the "Plot" or "Plot Series" button. - 48.
-With both items selected, right click and select "Save report".
-Check the profiles associtated with the SEC-SAXS series, so that you're saving a report that includes both the series and the averaged subtracted profiles.
-Save the report as a pdf.
+Select both items in the Series control panel list, and save them in the sec\data folder.
+This saves the series data in a form that can be quickly loaded by RAW. - Try: Clear the Series data and then open one of your saved files from the Files tab using either the "Plot" or "Plot Series" button.